 Genomic Instability Provoked by Replication Stress

-A form of metaphase chromosome abnormalities is sister chromatid union/fusion (SCU), which can subsequently seen as anaphase bridges and contribute to a cancer genomic signature called Breakage-Fusion-Bridge (BFB).
+A form of metaphase chromosome abnormalities is sister chromatid union/fusion (SCU), which can be subsequently seen as anaphase bridges and contribute to a cancer genomic signature called Breakage-Fusion-Bridge (BFB).
 Our study found that a partial loss of BCCIP can cause excessive structural chromatid instability including SCU, indicating a mis-repair of collapsed replication forks (PLoS Genomic 2011).
-We are now interested in further understanding of how BCCIP and HR pathway suppress SCU and the subsequent BFB.
+We are now interested in further understanding of how BCCIP and the HR pathway suppress SCU and the subsequent BFB.

 Mitosis and Genomic Instability

 In addition to suppressing anaphase bridges and chromatid alterations that consequentially cause mitotic abnormalities, BCCIP can modulate microtubule and mitotic spindle structure directly.
 BCCIP deficient cells have fragmented spindle poles and dis-orientated spindles (Oncogene 2017).
 We are interested in how BCCIP ensures mitotic fidelity through the concurrent regulations of microtubule dynamics and the chromosome integrity at mitosis.